CodeLars79/RocktheCode_P12/README.md

 ## 🧩 React Hooks
 ### useState
-Used to manage dynamic state, e.g.:
-Search input and sorting in the Buildings page
-Quiz answers and filters
+Used to manage dynamic state, e.g.: Search input and sorting in the Buildings page, Quiz answers and filters

 ### useEffect
 Handles side effects like loading the Google Map once on component mount.